Kunnathunad Assembly constituency

 Kunnathunad is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Chalakudy Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is P. V. Srinijin of the CPI(M).
+As of the 2026 Assembly elections, the current MLA is V. P. Sajeendran of the INC.

 Local self-governed segments

 Kunnathunad Assembly constituency is composed of the following local self-governed segments: